akashagarwal7/resume/main/resume.md

 #### Deployment & Security

-* Deployed the solution on development and production servers using Nginx, Docker Swarm for scaling, docker-compose and bash scripts.
+* Deployed the solution on development and production servers using Nginx, Docker Swarm for scaling, docker-compose and zsh/bash scripts.
 * Modified legacy PHP reporting application to enhance security.

 ### Project: Overseer